-All student injuries that occur at school or school-sponsored activities should be reported to the executive director or director as soon as possible after the accident occurs.
-The adult supervising the student at the time of the accident will fill out and accident will report form that will be kept on file at the school.
+All student injuries that occur at school or school-sponsored activities should be reported to the Executive Director and Office Manager as soon as possible after the accident occurs.
+The adult supervising the student at the time of the accident will fill out an accident report form that will be kept on file at the school.
 Families of an injured student will be notified as soon as possible.
 If the student requires immediate medical attention, an adult will call 911 or seek emergency medical treatment and then contact the parent/guardian.